USS Pueblo spy ship crew tell Trump to bring vessel home from North Korea

 NORTH AND SOUTH KOREA PLAN TO BID FOR 2032 SUMMER OLYMPICS

-Bob Hill was laying in his rack when he heard general quarters sound, sending the crew to their battle stations.
+Bob Hill was lying in his rack when he heard general quarters sound, sending the crew to their battle stations.
 Hill was told to help destroy top secret material on board because the crew quickly found themselves surrounded.

 Tim Harris, a young supply officer onboard Pueblo, said the North Koreans quickly surrounded the American spy ship and opened fire with machine guns and 40mm cannon.

 The American crew tried to escape, but the North Korean vessels were relentless.
-After signaled the Americans to stop or “heave to” and with their ship badly disabled due to the debilitating fire, the North Korean patrol boats swooped in and jumped aboard.
+After signaling the Americans to stop or “heave to” and with their ship badly disabled due to the debilitating fire, the North Korean patrol boats swooped in and jumped aboard.

 “We never surrendered.
 We stopped the ship.
 There was never an order to surrender,” Harris said.
 “We had taken so much fire.”